Robotics Club

 CHALLENGE (Grades 4-5):

-Our program is to bring Robotics coding to the next level where students will develop their strategic planning and work as a team to create their own robots and solve engineering challenges.
+Our program is to bring Robotics coding to the next level, where students will develop their strategic planning and work as a team to create their own robots and solve engineering challenges.
 Students can explore more advanced creations and continue to nurture their interest in STEM learning with the LEGO Education SPIKE Prime and FLL Masterpiece Challenge.

 Registration

-Registration Opens: Thursday, September 19 at 8:30am.
+Registration Opens: Thursday, September 18.

 How to Register: Please purchase/renew your PTA annual membership before registration day.
-Otherwise, you cannot find the registration form on 9/19.
+Otherwise, you cannot find the registration form on 9/18.

 Find the Rotobics Club registration form in My Family's Forms/Paperwork once registration opens.
 Complete the form and payment.
 Your registration is confirmed only after payment is received.